-

 After we became bored with everything that Vancouver had to offer, we moved back to Toronto to start to rebuild our lives again.
 We had to integrate ourselves into the Toronto film business which is a little insane considering things were just starting to take off in Vancouver for us.
 But things worked out.

-I think that Dave and I thrive on challenges.
-We enjoy starting over fresh and reinventing our lives.
 We enjoy having to work hard and set goals to succeed and the minute we become too comfortable or relaxed in our surroundings, we become antsy.

 Travel keeps us Moving

 We travel because we have always needed to be on the move.
 We are two people that need change.
-We have always found that with each new move our lives improve immensely and we have become so accustomed to change now that when we sit still for too long we easily become a little blue.
+We have always found that with each new move, our lives improve immensely and we have become so accustomed to change now that when we sit still for too long we easily become a little blue.

 Yes, we have taken up hobbies, a lot of them.
 We join groups and work at becoming better at certain sports and activities, but we seem to thrive on change more.
 Going to the same gym day after day or riding the same bike route or running the same boardwalk doesn’t cut it for either of us.